IlliaOl/Transformer_v_U-Net/README.md

   - SwinUNETR

 ### Data
-Models will be trained on [COVID-19 lesion segmentation dataset](https://www.kaggle.com/datasets/maedemaftouni/covid19-ct-scan-lesion-segmentation-dataset).
+Models are trained on [COVID-19 lesion segmentation dataset](https://www.kaggle.com/datasets/maedemaftouni/covid19-ct-scan-lesion-segmentation-dataset).
 This dataset merges the COVID-19 lesion masks and their corresponding frames of these 3 public datasets, with 2729 image and ground truth mask pairs.

 ## Results
 The results of the research are presented in the following table and graph: